IELTS Writing Task 2: Format

 Strategies to Ace IELTS Writing Task 2

-IELTS Writing Task 2 is comprised of various types of essay questions, as we discussed above.
-It’s essential to prepare for each essay type individually, as each has its own do’s and don’ts.
+IELTS Writing Task 2 consists of various types of essay questions, as we discussed above.
+It’s essential to prepare for each essay type individually, as each has its own do’s and don'ts.

 However, here are some general essay writing tips for IELTS Writing Task 2 that you can follow to get a good score!